 Baking soda is another natural odor remover.
 Sprinkle baking soda on your carpet, rugs, and furniture.
 Allow to set for 10 to 15 minutes.
 Vacuum up the baking soda and you’ll find that your home smells fresher.
 Don’t buy the little boxes for this purpose.
 In the laundry aisle, you can find big boxes of baking soda that cost less per ounce.
 I get the 5 lb. bags from Amazon.

 If your home smells musky, humidity may be an issue.
 A dehumidifier is a must if your home has a lot of humidity.
 Homes with basements definitely need one.
 You may need to install one on each floor depending on the humidity of your home.

 Last, but not least, take the time to brush your dog each day to remove loose hair.
 Dead hair is what causes the pet odor in your home.
 If your pet is shedding a lot, due to a new coat growing in, you may need to vacuum each day to keep the hair under control.

 You don’t have to reach for chemicals to freshener your home.
 The key is to remove the odors, not mask them.
 Simply opening your windows can make a huge difference.
 However, baking soda can also help by absorbing odors from your furniture and carpeting.
-Follow these tips and you will be able to remove unpleasant house smells from your home naturally.
+Follow these tips and you will be able to remove unpleasant smells from your home naturally.

 For more tips on making your home smell better, check out these posts: